Monday, February 1, 2010

 with gears & pistons where

-breathing & love us
+breathing & love used to be.

 I have a glowing faith